kurtpetrola/kurtpetrola/README.md

 **`Information Technology Student(SysDev)`**

-Aspiring Full-Stack Developer and is currently studying Bachelor of Science in Information Technology.
+I am an aspiring Full-Stack Developer and is currently studying Bachelor of Science in Information Technology.

 *   📫  You can contact me at [kurtguenpetrola@outlook.com](mailto:kurtguenpetrola@outlook.com)
 *   🌱  I'm currently learning Unity Game Engine